mosip/id-authentication/docs/ReleaseNotes/MOSIP_ID-Repository_Sprint12-ReleaseNotes.md

 ### 1.3 Features Delivered : <br><sub>List of Features Delivered as part of this release should be listed here</sub></br>
 Requirement ID | Requirement Type <br>(New\\Enhancement\\Defect)</br> | Description
 -----|----------|-------------
-MOS-23351|Enhancement|Integrate with HDFS Implementation for ID Repo MOS-25811|Enhancement|Config change for dynamic conf
+MOS-23069|Enhancement|As the MOSIP system, I should be able to store and retrieve UIN securely MOS-23314|Enhancement|As the MOSIP system, I should be able create identity data in ID-Repo - Part II MOS-23315|Enhancement|As the MOSIP system, I should be able update identity data in ID-Repo - Part II MOS-22930|Enhancement|As the MOSIP system, I should be able retrieve identity data in ID-Repo - Part II MOS-24587|Enhancement|Changes to IFnRepo identity service and ID Validator MOS-23351|Enhancement|Integrate with HDFS Implementation for ID Repo MOS-25811|Enhancement|Config change for dynamic conf